TourConnect/TourConnect-REST-API/README.md

 *  ***START DATE & END DATE*** - Used to retrieve Contracts for a specified date range and regardless of whether the Contracts had been retrieved in prior API calls.

-Note:
-* User needs to pass arguments by appending them to URL as exlpained below:
-  For a contractor, to get XML data of contracts **FUNCTION-NAME** is "get_contracts"
+Using the Function Name and the optional arguments you can access any/all of YOUR signed contracts on TourConnect.
+Before listing the specific functions and examples, please review the following important notes:

-* First 3 parameters in URL (key, version & function name) are mandetory and they must be in the presribed sequence **same sequence** shown below.
+* The first 4 parameters in URL (contractorID, key, version & function name) are mandetory and they must be in the exact order prescribed in the endpoint.
-* Tourconnect requires the following date encoding for all API calls: __yyyy-mm-dd__  .
+* Tourconnect requires that all dates used in the API calls are formatted as follows: __yyyy-mm-dd__ .
 Any call not formatted correctly will result in an error and no data being returned.

-####Note On Dates
-Tourconnect assumes the following date encoding for all API calls.
-Any call not formatted correctly will result in an error and no data being returned:
-__yyyy-mm-dd__

-##Retrieving Contracts
+## Retrieving Contracts
 There are various parameters that can be used to retrive your contract data.
 You can download all contracts that have not yet been requested/transfered, you can request by date ranges, you can request by SupplierID and finally, by a combination of date range and SupplierID.

-###Get All un-downloaded Contracts
+### Retrieve All un-downloaded Contracts
 This is the recommended method to accessing the contracts.
-It will transmit all the contracts, for all the Suppliers that have not yet been requested by you.
+It will transmit all the contracts, for all the Suppliers that have not yet been requested/downloaded by you.

 ```
 /TourConnectEndpoint/get_contracts.xml